BlakeEric/the-resources/src/resources/illustrated-dot-dev.md

 url: "https://illustrated.dev/"
 ---

-Illustrated explanations of web development, technology & a little bit of anthropology.
+Illustrated explanations of web development, technology and a little bit of anthropology.